janlelis/value_struct/README.md

 __Value structs are immutable, i.e. they don't have setters (although, not recursively*)__

-This gem also provides the following mixins, to make life easier when using immutable structs:
+This gem also provides the following (optional) mixins, to make life easier when using immutable structs:

+* __DupWithChanges__ #dup takes a optional hash for setting new values
-2) Value structs need to be initialized with the exact amount of arguments
+* __StrictArguments__ Value structs need to be initialized with the exact amount of arguments
-4) #dup takes a optional hash for setting new values
+* __Freeze__ Automatically freeze new instances
-5) #to_h for converting into a hash (if Ruby version below < 2.0)
+* __ToH__ #to_h for converting into a hash (if Ruby version below < 2.0)

+By default, only the DupWithChanges mixin gets included.

 ## Why?

 Sometimes you want to eliminate state.
 See [this blog article] for more information.

+## Performance

+Without mixins, ValueStructs are as fast as normal structs.
+Some (optional) mixins add noticable overhead, e.g. StrictArguments

 ## Example

     require 'value_struct'

-    Point = ValueStruct.new(:x, :y) do # methods defined in the block will be available in your new value struct class def <=>
+    Point = ValueStruct.new(:x, :y) do # methods defined in the block will be available in your new value struct class
+      # ...
     end

 Please refer to the [documentation of Ruby's struct] for more details on usage.